jsapede/ohmigo-ha-pelletstove/README.md

             entity_id: input_boolean.virtual_stove_ignition
 ```

-this fake ignition switch, only change the state of a virtual input boolean : `input_boolean.virtual_stove_ignition` witch has no impact a this time.
+This fake ignition switch, only change the state of a virtual input boolean : `input_boolean.virtual_stove_ignition` witch has no impact a this time.

 *NB : for future use it wille be possible to add extra automation to force ignit/extinction from this virtual input boolean*